Fullscreen (company)

 Fullscreen also provided channel management and optimization services for brands and media companies to grow their presence on social media.
-Fullscreen's clients included NBCUniversal, Fox, Fremantle, JASH, Fine Brothers Entertainment, Mattel, WIGS and more.
+Fullscreen's clients included NBCUniversal, Mattel, Fox, Fremantle, JASH, Fine Brothers Entertainment, and more.

 History

 Fullscreen was founded in January 2011 by CEO George Strompolos.
 Strompolos hired Ezra Cooperstein as Fullscreen's COO.

 Peter Chernin was a strategic partner and advisor since Fullscreen's inception.
 In May 2011, the Chernin Group officially came on board as an investor.
 In the fall of 2014, the Chernin Group and AT&T's Otter Media acquired a controlling stake of Fullscreen, aligning with Otter Media's focus on youth media.

 In 2014, Fullscreen acquired the companies ScrewAttack and Rooster Teeth.
 ScrewAttack now operates as a division of Rooster Teeth, continuing their Death Battle and Top10 series.
 In May 2015, Fullscreen acquired social media creative agency McBeard.